 While taking out a student loan for college should pay off, you should still be aware that you’re taking on debt.
 For that reason, be as careful about taking on this kind of debt as you would any other debt.
 As you’ll see shortly, some types of student loans are vastly superior to others.

 Why It’s Important to Understand Student Loans

 It’s easy to have a relaxed attitude toward student loan debt since so many people accrue it.
-But today the burden of student loans is reaching such a crisis point that people are questioning whether we are in a college bubble in which college is overhyped and overvalued, burdening former students with high debts that offer little return for the investment.
+But today the burden of student loans is reaching such a crisis point that people question whether going into debt to earn a degree is financially worth it.
 For that reason, you should know the following when you take them on:

-- Almost half of all graduates will delay buying a home because of their student loans, and almost a quarter will delay having children.
+- Over half of all graduates will delay buying a home because of their student loans, and approximately a quarter will delay having children.

 But our goal here is not to scare you off college, which is a very worthwhile investment in terms of your life-long earning potential.
 Rather, we’ll teach you the best way to take out student loans so they provide you with an important boost without weighing on you in the future.